quailyquaily/quaily-docs/docs/writer/compose-online.md

 - Article title: `Introduction to Quaily: Understanding Quaily in Five Minutes`
 - Article slug: `quail-introduction-five-minutes-to-understand-quail`

 **[Quaily](https://quaily.com "Quaily Official Website")** provides a feature to automatically generate article slug.
-You can click the "AI Guess" magic wand button on the right side of the article slug input box, and Quaily will automatically generate an article slug based on the article title.
+You can click the magicward button on the right side of the article slug input box, and Quaily will automatically generate an article slug based on the article title.

 ## Article Cover, Summary, and Tags